1758 - British operations in Deccan

 - All plunder and prize to be equally divided.

-On December 3, Forde and his ally came in sight of the French who were encamped 60 km north of Rajahmundry within sight of the fort of Peddapore (unidentified location), a position well chosen and commanding the high road to the south.
+On December 3, Forde and his ally came in sight of the French who were encamped 60 km north of Rajahmundry within sight of the Fort of Peddapore (present-day Peddapuram), a position well chosen and commanding the high road to the south.
 The French force was commanded by M. Conflans and consisted of his entire army and a quantity of native levies.
-Forde's army, on his side, had received the accession of 500 horse and 5,000 foot, chiefly armed with pikes and bows, which represented the contingent of Anunderaj.
+Forde's Army, on his side, had received the accession of 500 horse and 5,000 foot, chiefly armed with pikes and bows, which represented the contingent of Anunderaj.

-On December 6, Forde advanced along the high road to within 6 km of Conflans and took possession of an eminence called Chambole, but each officer thought the other too strong to be attacked.
+On December 6, Forde advanced along the high road to within 6 km of Conflans and took possession of an eminence called Chambole (maybe Chebrolu), but each officer thought the other too strong to be attacked.
 Inaction continued for two days.

 Battle of Condore

-On December 9, the two armies clashed in the battle of Condore where Forde won a clear victory.
+On December 9, the two armies clashed in the Battle of Condore where Forde won a clear victory.
 The French retired on Rajahmundry.
 After the battle, the British battalion being much fatigued was halted in the French camp.
-During the evening, captain Knox with the 1st Native Battalion of the right wing, along with Anunderaj's cavalry employed as scouts, was sent forward to pursue the French who were retreating towards Rajahmundry.
+During the evening, Captain Knox with the 1st Battalion of Bengal Sepoys of the right wing, along with Anunderaj's cavalry employed as scouts, was sent forward to pursue the French who were retreating towards Rajahmundry.
+Knox was instructed to wait there for the arrival of the main body.

 The French retire to Rajahmundry